YunoHost-Apps/borg_ynh/README.md

 yunohost backup restore auto_BACKUP_NAME --apps # for other backups (=apps)
 ```

-### And nextcloud?
+### And Nextcloud?
 It's super heavy!!

-For nextcloud, the best is probably to reimport the backup without the data.
+For Nextcloud, the best is probably to reimport the backup without the data.
 And to import the data manually.

 For that, you can do the following (as root):